tomaszzmuda/Xabe.FFmpeg/README.md

 # Xabe.FFMpeg  [![Build Status](https://travis-ci.org/tomaszzmuda/Xabe.FFMpeg.svg?branch=master)](https://travis-ci.org/tomaszzmuda/Xabe.FFMpeg)

-.NET Core wrapper for FFMpeg.
-Require installed ffmpeg and added in your PATH variable.
+Dotnet core wrapper for FFMpeg.
+It's allow to process media without know how FFmpeg works, and can be used to pass customized arguments to FFmpeg from dotnet core application.

 ## Using ##